Curry, Durant power Warriors past Cavs in Game 1, 113-91

 Durant punished Cleveland for leaving him free, taking the ball to the hoop for emphatic dunks as a man on a mission to deliver exactly what he came for: a championship.
 He had six slams in the first half alone for the Warriors, who at 13-0 are already the first team to go this far in a postseason unblemished.

-Game 2 in the series is Sunday night back at Oracle Arena with its deafening sellout crowd.
+Game 2 in the series is Sunday back at Oracle Arena with its deafening sellout crowd.

 Kyrie Irving, who hit the deciding 3-pointer with Curry's hand in his face last June as Cleveland rallied from a 3-1 series deficit to win the city's first major team title in 52 years, scored 24 points on 10-of-22 shooting.
 Kevin Love grabbed 21 rebounds and scored 15 points, while Tristan Thompson was held scoreless and to four boards.